 The old-fashioned pencil-and-paper tests are a challenge.
 (Who actually writes on paper anymore?!)
 The PTE is all done on a computer, which should delight those of you who find writing by hand – indeed, writing in general – a struggle.

 If you usually spend too long writing your introduction, perhaps start with the second paragraph of your essay.
-Summarise Written Text requires you to come up with a 30-35 word sentence, but there’s no need to start at A and end at Z. Start with a basic, true idea and build it out, one clause at a time.
+Summarize Written Text requires you to come up with a 30-35 word sentence, but there’s no need to start at A and end at Z. Start with a basic, true idea and build it out, one clause at a time.

 8. Headphones aren’t the best